Why Hire a Professional Canine Massage Practitioner?

-But when would it be wise to hire a professional, trained and properly certified in Canine Massage?
+But when would it be wise to hire a professional, trained and properly certified practitioner of Canine Massage?

 Let's start with talking about humans and massage.
 Have you ever had a friend or a significant other rub your shoulders?
 It can feel great!
 But have you ever had a professional massage therapist give you a massage?
 Perhaps because of an injury, or because of physiological stresses caused by your work or play activities?
-It was quite a different experience, wasn't it?
+The level of skill and experience of the professional made it quite a different experience, didn't it?

 It is the same for your dog!